mpc-qt/mpc-qt/README.md

 ## Features

-* play back simple video files
-* control playback using the control buttons
-* seek with the seek bar
-* navigate by chapters
-* select audio/video/subtitle tracks
-* change playback rate
-* resize the window automatically using zoom factors
-* build playlists with the quick open command
-* batch play from playlists
-* launch files from from the command line
-* stream video from streaming sites
-* take screenshots with a customizable filename template

-**Note:**  This is alpha software and some of the functionality isn't written yet.
+Nearly everything that mpc-hc does.
 For the most part, unwritten portions relate to setting options, streaming from devices, and storing favorites.

 ### Improvements over mpc-hc